umbraco/Umbraco.Community.Site.Resources/README.md

 | `url`         | Yes      | A direct link to your sample (e.g., GitHub repo, blog post, etc.).        |
 | `readme`      | No       | (Optional) Link to a markdown file with a more detailed explanation.      |

 You can contribute more than one sample at a time: list your samples as an array of objects in your JSON file.
 Each object should follow the structure described above.
-This lets you group related samples together in a single file, making it easier to manage and submit multiple entries at once.
+This lets you group samples together in a single file, making it easier to manage and submit multiple entries at once.

 **Example:**
 See [`samples/githubusername.json`](samples/githubusername.json) for a complete example.